 The challenge is partly because most universities and their boards are simply not culturally ready to hire a new kind of leader, and secondly, those same colleges and universities are generally poor environments in which to grow the leadership skills necessary for today’s challenges.
 As such, the internal pipelines in most IHEs are not producing many “new paradigm” candidates.
 Traditional search firms are also contributing to the problem, by filtering out the most dynamic candidates, which will be addressed in another article.
 The short version is that, broadly speaking, search firms don’t do what most people think they do, which is to develop diverse applicant pools.
-What they actually do is aggressively filter applicants on the front end with formulaic criteria, which by definition, eliminates the most interesting and compelling candidates.
+What they actually do is aggressively filter applicants on the front end (using junior staff and formulaic criteria), which by definition, eliminates the most interesting and compelling candidates.
 Although there are increasing exceptions, the majority of executive level hiring decisions are still “safe,” status-quo affairs that don’t reflect the language of the job description nor the actual leadership needs of the institution.